A DVR (digital video recorder) is a storage device used by many models of home security cameras to save footage.

 Conclusion

-Provided you have all the necessary equipment (including an audio cable, USB connector, and S-Video cable), it’s easy to transfer recordings from a DVR to a USB.
+Provided you have all the necessary equipment (including an audio cable, USB connector, and S-Video cable), it’s easy to transfer recordings from DVR to a USB.